AdamBrodzinski/RedScript/spec.md

 *Status:* **Working**

-Private blocks keep variable scoped inside the block using function scope.
+Private blocks keep variables scoped inside the block using function scope.
 There is a slight performance hit due to the IIFE.
 Again, due to the lack of proper lexing/parsing I can't yet use an `end` block.
 A workaround is `endPriv`, this calls the IIFE.
-Also due to the variable declaration bug mention above, varibles like the example below will currently need var manually inserted to keep `foo` from leaking out and chaging global `foo` to `10`.
+Also due to the variable declaration bug mention above, variables like the example below will currently need var manually inserted to keep `foo` from leaking out and changing global `foo` to `10`.
+The beginning of the IIFE is nerfed with a semi-colon to prevent any potential errors (especially with the current state of RedScript not having automatic semi-colon insertion).

 ```ruby
 foo = 200                                                 var foo = 200;